jeuneseven/ReadingNotes/IELTS/Writing/Introduction.md

 * Not everyone takes such an approach
 * Another possible cause
 * As far as ... is concerned
-* Nevertheless,some people feel that
+* Nevertheless, some people feel that
 * However
 * There a number of ways that...
 * One way would be...